sohit-agarwal/Wexflow/README.md

 If a new workflow is created in C:\Wexflow\Workflows\ or if an existing workflow is deleted or modified, you have to restart Wexflow Windows Service so that these modifications take effect.

 To disable a workflow, you can set the enabled settings option of the workflow to false.
-If you want to make a workflow disappears from the list of workflows loaded by Wexflow engine, you can create a directory named disabled within C:\Wexflow\Workflows\ and move that workflow to that directory then restart Wexflow Windows service.
+If you want to make a workflow disappears from the list of the workflows loaded by Wexflow engine, you can create a directory named disabled within C:\Wexflow\Workflows\ and move that workflow to that directory then restart Wexflow Windows service.

 # Workflow samples